Actopan, Hidalgo: Independence and Independent Mexico

 Regarding the participation of the city in the Independence of Mexico, in February 1812, the royalist, Domingo Claverino arrived to the city.
 Between 1824 and 1825 different deaths by measles occurred; the registry was raised by the parish priest of a neighboring town, before the death of the person in charge of the registries in Actopan.

 In 1847, it received the title of town, given by the Extraordinary Legislature of the Congress of the State of Mexico.
-During the French Intervention in Mexico, in order to organize the Mexican Army, on June 7, 1862, the President of Mexico, Benito Juarez, decreed the division of the State of Mexico into three military districts, the second formed by the territories that integrate the State of Hidalgo, for which he designated Actopan as capital and named Pedro Hinojosa as commander.
+During the French Intervention in Mexico, to organize the Mexican Army, on June 7, 1862, the President of Mexico, Benito Juarez, decreed the division of the State of Mexico into three military districts, the second formed by the territories that integrate the State of Hidalgo, for which he designated Actopan as capital and named Pedro Hinojosa as commander.
 The lack of infrastructure to house the authorities of that locality, forced to change the headquarters to the city of Pachuca.

 On October 11, 1863, General D. Tomás Mejía took over the city, defeating General Herrera y Cairo, Governor and Military Commander of the second military district.
 In May 1864, the authorities of Actopan and San Agustín Metzquititlán, recognized the Second Mexican Empire.
 After the erection of the state of Hidalgo, different towns were proposed to be the seat of the capital, among them Actopan.
 On January 8, 1869, the news arose that Actopan would be designated as the capital, supposing that such designation was to distance the government from the influence of the Real del Monte and Pachuca Company; however, the city was rejected for not having the necessary infrastructure.

 In July 1869, Julio Chávez López, who led a revolution against the government, was defeated when he tried to take the city.
 He was taken to Chalco, where he was shot in the courtyard of the Escuela del Rayo y del Socialismo in September 1869.
 On December 2, 1871 Sotero Lozano attacked Actopan; but he retreated to return being defeated by colonels Inclán and Villagrán.
 On September 16, 1875, the Pachuca-Actopan telegraph line was inaugurated.
 During the Tuxtepec Revolution on April 24, 1876, a combat between the forces of Colonel San Martin and the Porfiristas took place; the latter were forced to retreat.
 On July 22, the government troops commanded by General José María Flores, forced the Tuxtepecans to leave Actopan, which they had held for several days.